dakrauth/django-vanilla-extract/docs/index.md

 * A stripped down API.
 * Simpler method implementations, with less magical behavior.

-Remember, even though the API has been greatly simplified, everything you're able to do with Django's existing implementation is also supported in `django-vanilla-views`.
+Remember, even though the API has been greatly simplified, everything you're able to do with Django's existing implementation is also supported in `django-vanilla-extract`.
 Although note that the package does not yet include the date based generic views.

-If you believe you've found some behavior in Django's generic class-based views that can't also be trivially achieved in `django-vanilla-views`, then please [open a ticket][tickets], and we'll treat it as a bug.
+If you believe you've found some behavior in Django's generic class-based views that can't also be trivially achieved in `django-vanilla-extract`, then please [open a ticket][tickets], and we'll treat it as a bug.
 To review the full set of API differences between the two implementations, please see the migration guide for the [base views][base-views-migration], and the [model views][model-views-migration].

-For further background, the original release announcement for `django-vanilla-views` is [available here][release-announcement].
-There are also slides to a talk ['Design by minimalism'][design-by-minimalism] which introduces `django-vanilla-views` and was presented at the Django User Group, London.
-You can also view the Django class hierarchy for the same set of views that `django-vanilla-views` provides, [here][django-cbv-hierarchy].
+For further background, the original release announcement for `django-vanilla-extract` is [available here][release-announcement].
+There are also slides to a talk ['Design by minimalism'][design-by-minimalism] which introduces `django-vanilla-extract` and was presented at the Django User Group, London.
+You can also view the Django class hierarchy for the same set of views that `django-vanilla-extract` provides, [here][django-cbv-hierarchy].

 ## Helping you to code smarter

-Django Vanilla Views isn't just easier to use.
+Django Vanilla Extract isn't just easier to use.
 I'd contest that because it presents fewer points of API to override, you'll also end up writing better, more maintainable code as a result.
 You'll be working from a smaller set of repeated patterns throughout your projects, and with a much more obvious flow control in your views.

 As an example, a custom view implemented against Django's `CreateView` class might typically look something like this: